PH111P/powerline/docs/source/usage/wm-widgets.rst

 You can specify options to be passed to ``lemonbar`` after ``--``, like so:

-    powerline-lemonbar -- -a 40 -f 'DejaVu Sans Mono-11' -f 'PowerlineSymbols-12' -f 'FontAwesome-11'"
+    powerline-lemonbar --height 16 -- -a 40 -f 'DejaVu Sans Mono-11' -f 'PowerlineSymbols-12' -f 'FontAwesome-11'"

+Note that, if you don't specify any options, ``powerline-lemonbar`` will default to the above.

-To run with i3, simply ``exec`` this in the i3 config file and set the ``--i3`` switch:
+To run with i3, simply ``exec`` this in the i3 config file:

-    exec powerline-lemonbar --i3

-Further, increase the number of clickable areas to some apporpriate number (default is 10):

-    exec powerline-lemonbar --i3 -- -a 40
+    exec powerline-lemonbar

 Running the binding in i3-mode will require `i3ipc <https://github.com/acrisci/i3ipc-python>`_
 (or the outdated `i3-py <https://github.com/ziberna/i3-py>`_).

 See the `lemonbar documentation <https://github.com/LemonBoy/bar>`_ for more information and options.

+To enhance the global menu, add the following to your ``.bashrc``:

+    if [ -n "$GTK_MODULES" ]; then
+        GTK_MODULES="${GTK_MODULES}:appmenu-gtk-module"
+    else
+        GTK_MODULES="appmenu-gtk-module"
+    fi

+    if [ -z "$UBUNTU_MENUPROXY" ]; then
+        UBUNTU_MENUPROXY=1
+    fi

+    export GTK_MODULES
+    export UBUNTU_MENUPROXY

 =======

 All ``powerline-lemonbar`` arguments: